 As well as keeping families close, our House aims to support ‘normal’ life for our families wherever possible.
 The Bass Family Foundation Learning Centre at Ronald McDonald House Perth keeps students on track with their education during their stay here.
 But perhaps even more importantly than that; it brings them routine and social interaction – helping them through what can be an incredibly confusing and stressful time.

 Throughout the year, siblings and patients staying at the House are able to access the WA school curriculum during term time, and are also offered a host of exciting educational experiences during School Holidays.
 These engaging sessions are planned and run by a team of qualified teachers.
-Term time sessions run Monday through to Friday in the afternoons and during the school holidays, a variety of sessions run twice a day, every day of the week.

 The Work of Heart Program highlights include; gardening, science, art therapy, literacy and numeracy, THRIVE physical therapy, drama, puppetry and so much more.
 This program would not be possible without the generous support of our donors and local community.